newmanst/newmanst.github.io/README.md

 This site is for the personal website for Sharon Newman.
-Original source code from Jon Barron: https://jonbarron.info/
+Template modified from ceevee: http://www.styleshout.com/